Moonsef37/CountdownNumbersGame/README.md

+# S5 Project - Countdown Numbers Game

+This was one of the first C projects I coded in 2022.

+The rules are as follows: only strictly positive numbers are drawn, from 1 to 10 up to two times each, and 25, 50, 75, 100 appear only once each.
+The target must also be strictly positive and below 100,000.

+Note: The programs work well for games up to 8 draws using the predefined game files.
+Beyond this, the calculation times become significantly longer, even though nearly all proposed optimizations were implemented (except for commutativity in addition).
+Similar issues occur for randomly drawn games and games chosen by the user.
+It remains to be seen if this is due to limited computing power or inadequate algorithm optimization.

+About Algorithm 1:
+The file recapFonctions.c contains all functions essential to its operation.
+The library recapFonctions.h includes the function declarations and is imported at the beginning of algorithme1.c.

+How it works:
+The file is compiled using the command: make algorithme1.

+Once compiled, the executable file can be run in 3 different ways: user-selected game, random game, or game file.

+Without additional arguments (by command ./algorithme1): the program asks if this choice is desired.

+          If yes, the program asks if the user wants to search for a solution from a random game or a chosen game.

+          If random game: only the target will be requested, and the program will verify that the target follows the rules.

+          If chosen game: the user selects numbers and target, which are then checked for compliance with the rules.

+          If the game and target do not meet the rules, a new draw is initiated or the program stops, depending on user choice.

+With an additional argument (for example, with the command ./algorithme1 ./jeux/jeu7-2.txt): the program reads data (number of draws, drawn numbers, target) from the specified game file.

+The program checks if the game is already solved:

+          If so, it notifies the user with the message “game already solved.”

+          If a solution is found: the program notifies the user with the message "Bingo" and displays the operations and numbers used to reach the target.

+          If no combination works: the program displays the message “Oops.”

+About Algorithm 2:
+The file recapFonctions.c contains all functions essential to its operation.
+The library recapFonctions.h includes function declarations and is imported at the beginning of algorithme2.c.

+How it works:
+The file is compiled using the command: make algorithme2.

+Once compiled, the executable file can be run in 3 different ways: user-selected game, random game, or game file.

+Without additional arguments (by command ./algorithme2): the program asks if this choice is desired.

+          If yes, the program asks if the user wants to search for a solution from a random game or a chosen game.

+          If random game: only the target will be requested, and the program will verify that the target follows the rules.

+          If chosen game: the user selects numbers and target, which are then checked for compliance with the rules.

+          If the game and target do not meet the rules, a new draw is initiated or the program stops, depending on user choice.

+With an additional argument (for example, with the command ./algorithme2 ./jeux/jeu7-2.txt): the program reads data (number of draws, drawn numbers, target) from the specified game file.

+The program checks if the game is already solved:

+          If so, it notifies the user with the message “game already solved.”

+          If a solution is found: the program notifies the user with the message "Bingo" and displays the operations and numbers used to reach the target.

+          If no combination works: the program notifies the user with the message "No exact solution found, the closest result is: closest_result" and displays the operations and numbers used to achieve this closest result.

 # Projet S5 Compte est bon

 On rappelle les règles : nombres tirés sticts positifs, de 1 a 10 jusqu'à 2 exemplaires et 25, 50, 75, 100 en 1 exemplaire